Long-Term Jobless Caught in a Squeeze That Imperils Recovery

 This spring, Magdalena Valiente was expecting her best year as a Florida-based concert promoter.
 Now, she wonders if the career she built over three decades is over.

-Back in March, Valiente had been busy planning three tours and 42 live events, including concerts for the Panamanian reggaeton star Sech and the Miami Latin pop band Bacilos.
+Back in March, Valiente had been planning five tours for Latin Grammy winners Fonseca and Andrés Cepeda and more than 20 for Miami Latin pop band Bacilos.
 Earning well into six figures during good years, Valiente was hoping to help her youngest son, a high school junior, pay his way through college.

 But with live events canceled, things have turned bleak.
 She is relying on unemployment benefits and Medicaid and has applied for food stamps.
 She has lost hope that the crisis will end soon.